UGSDW/ugsdw.github.io/_posts/2019-12-13-ugsdw-members-elect-2020-executive-board.md

 **Secretary-Treasurer**

-Isaiah
+Isaiah Gutman '23

 <br>

 **Executive Board Member At Large**

-Annie Kratz ‘22 (99 votes in favor, 18 votes against)

-Luca Nelson ‘20 (106 in favor, 11 against)

-Paige Oamek ‘20 (100 in favor, 15 against)

-Andy Pavey ‘22 (111 in favor, 9 against)
+Evangeline Bolles-Rioux '22
+Sofia Carr '22
+Gabe Ferguson '23
+Keir Hichens '22
+Nadia Langley '23
+Zoe Mahler '22
+Oona Miller '21

-Ryland Rich ‘22 (103 in favor, 12 against)
+Ryland Rich '22

-Nate Williams ‘20 (106 in favor, 11 against)
+Jack Watkins '21

 <br>

-Before all newly elected officers assume office on July 1, 2019, the current Executive Board will host a series of briefings with all newly elected officers to ensure a smooth transition of leadership.
+Before all newly elected officers assume office on January 1, 2020, the current Executive Board will host a series of briefings with all newly elected officers to ensure a smooth transition of leadership.